-Some frequently asked questions about the CDT in Data Science.
+Some frequently asked questions about the programme in Data Science and AI.

-Q: What are the benefits of the CDT in Data Science compared to a conventional PhD?
+Q: What are the benefits of a Doctoral Research Centre in Data Science and AI compared to a conventional PhD?

-The CDT holds a number of events, transferable skills training, seminars, and reading groups for CDT students.
+The Doctoral Research Centre holds a number of events, transferable skills training, seminars, and reading groups for students.
 This is in addition to the range of events which are offered to PhD students within the School of Informatics.

 Q: How do students chose their PhD topics?